 Significance of Worshipping Maa Mahagauri

 On the eighth day of Navratri, worshipping Maa Mahagauri may shower blessings in the form of peace, goodness and prosperity in one’s life.
 It is believed that Maa Mahagauri governs the planet Rahu.
-People also worship Maa Mahagauri to remove the ill-effects of Rahu and other obstacles such as sorrows, fear and mental health-related issues.
+People do Maa Mahagauri Puja to remove the ill effects of Rahu and other obstacles such as sorrows, fear and mental health-related issues.
 The one who worships Maa Mahagauri with a pure soul may attain peace in their life.

 Maa Mahagauri is known to be a beautiful young girl and therefore some people also perform Kanya Puja.
 As per Hindu myths, you are allowed to end 9-days long fasting rituals on this day in order to perform Kanya Puja.
 Kanya Puja is done by unmarried girls in order to get glowing skin, wealth and disease-free life.
 They offer food to nine unmarried girls, who are considered nine different forms of Maa Durga.